2021 Nissan X-Trail pricing and features

 MORE How the Nissan X-Trail changed my mind about SUVs

-Prices have gone up between $475 and $675, depending on the variant, as a result.
+Prices have gone up between $475 and $675 across the range, according to information sent to dealers that has been leaked on the internet.

-There are no aesthetic changes compared to the 2020 X-Trail, and it retains the same powertrain line-up, which includes 2.0-litre, 2.5-litre petrol engines and a 2.0-litre turbo diesel with choice of front- or all-wheel drive.
+Apart from new alloy wheel designs, there are no aesthetic changes compared to the 2020 X-Trail.

+It also retains the same powertrain line-up, which includes 2.0-litre or 2.5-litre petrol engines with a choice of 2WD or AWD.
+The 2.0-litre turbo diesel AWD also remains but only in the mid-spec TS variant, with the range-topping TL deleted from the range.

 All variants but the entry-level ST 2.0-litre petrol manual come with a continuously variable transmission.